hmolsen/hmolsen.github.io/index-en.md

 ## Troubleshooting for Windows-Hosts

+* When starting the VM you'll get the error Error In supR3HardenedWinReSpawn: NtCreateFile(\Device\VBoxDrvStub) failed: 0xc0000034 STATUS_OBJECT_NAME_NOT_FOUND (0 retries) (rc=-101).
+That might happen after updating VirtualBox.
+The error message says: "Rebooting may actually help", and from my experience: Rebooting may actually help.
+Reboot your PC.
+Yep, gotta do it.
 * If the machine is crazy (!) slow, then you need to disable Hyper-V on your Windows Host.
 You can find information [here](https://support.microsoft.com/en-us/help/3204980/virtualization-applications-do-not-work-together-with-hyper-v-device-g) or [here](https://www.tenforums.com/tutorials/139405-run-hyper-v-virtualbox-vmware-same-computer.html).
 * If the machine is still running slow, then it is highly likely that Hyper-V is still activated.
 It needs to be deactivated.
 * If you made sure that Hyper-V is not running, and the machine is still incredibly slow, then I it could be that Hyper-V is actually still running.
 Trust me.
 I've been there :-).
 You can open `services.msc` to verify that _none_ of the Hyper-V services is running: